Got A Business Valuation? Throw It Away. You Can Sell For A Lot More Than That Valuation!

 Your personal tax situation and the deal setup that would leave you with the maximum amount post-tax is what your negotiator should be briefed on before the negotiations even start.

-For example, a recent business I advised had built a large cash balance.
+For example, in 2018 a business I advised had built a large cash balance.
 The directors hadn't taken a dividend for the last couple of years because they didn't want to pay dividend tax with a marginal rate (at that time) of 38%.
 They had ended up with a bank balance of over £600,000 in a business that needed no more than £60,000 in the bank as working capital.
 If the owners had drawn this money out prior to sale they would have had to pay a whacking great tax bill on it.

 Through proper planning the owners were able to add £540,000 (ie. £600K - £60K) to the sale price of the business with an understanding that the buyer would finance this additional £540,000 from the "excess" cash in the business.
 The vendors then got full Entrepreneurs' Relief on the £540,000 and paid just 10% in tax.
+But this is more complicated than it looks.

 There are numerous other tax related issues that need planning.
 These include the basis for calculation of Corporation Tax due on the profits made in the business up to the day of the sale (which tax burden falls on the seller of the business, not the buyer).